 Most universities have July and January intakes.
 Depending on the program, there may also be a September or October intake.

-Along with scanned documents of education and work experience, and their certified copies, applicants also need to submit an Electronic Confirmation of Enrolment for each course application.
+- Along with scanned documents of education and work experience, and their certified copies, you also need to submit an Electronic Confirmation of Enrolment for each course application.

-• Depending on the situation, applicants may be called for an interview, a medical exam, and verification of criminal records.
+- Depending on the situation, you may be called for an interview, a medical exam, and verification of criminal records.

-• The processing time after the interview should be somewhere between 26 to 45 days before an applicant will receive a visa.
+- The processing time after the interview is 26 to 45 days

 Part-Time Work Permit

-• International students can apply for a work permit at the Australian Tax Office by submitting their Student Visa.
+- As an international student, you can apply for a work permit at the Australian Tax Office by submitting your Student Visa

 Temporary Graduate Visa (Subclass 485)

-• This is the visa students need to apply for if they wish to work in Australia after graduating with a master’s degree.
+- This is applicable for students if they wish to work in Australia after graduating with a master’s degree

 If you are interested in pursuing a master’s degree in Australia and have further questions, please reach out to our representatives for personalized guidance tailored to your academic and professional profile.